maxim-polyakov/Misa_bot/README.md

           a) ITrain
           b) ICleaner
           c) IMonitor
-          d) IAnalizer
+          d) IAnalyzer

-    3) Command_package - this package is created to implement the command action logic.
+    3) Command_package - this package is created to implement the command's action logic.

+       Command package contains the next entityes:

+         a) IAction
+         b) ICommandAnalyzer

     4) Test_package - this package is created as for testing all application's entities.

+       Test package contains the next entityes:
+         a) ITestCase
+         b) ITestMonitor

   ## Deep layer